 Map of Attractions & Things to Do in Pasadena, CA

 |Average minimum and maximum temperatures for Pasadena, CA in °C|

 |20 7||21 8||22 8||24 10||26 12||29 14||32 16||33 17||32 16||28 13||23 9||20 7|

 |Average monthly precipitation totals for Pasadena, CA in mm.|

 |Average minimum and maximum temperatures for Pasadena, CA in °F|

 |68 44||70 46||71 47||76 50||78 53||84 57||89 61||91 62||89 61||83 55||74 48||68 44|

 |Average monthly precipitation totals for Pasadena, CA in inches.|

 More Related Articles on PlanetWare.com

-Exploring Los Angeles: The nearby hustle and bustle of Los Angeles is only 10 miles from Pasadena, and to help make the most out of your visit, our Top-Rated Tourist Attractions in Los Angeles article can point you in the best direction for fun things to do, and our Where to Stay in Los Angeles article highlights some of the best hotels in the city.
+Exploring Los Angeles: The nearby hustle and bustle of Los Angeles is only 10 miles from Pasadena, and to help make the most out of your visit, our Top-Rated Tourist Attractions in Los Angeles article can point you in the best direction for fun things to do.
 For even more fun things to do, the top tourist attractions of Hollywood add extra points of interest to the itinerary.